ardra1111/ardra1111/README.md

 ##  👋 Hi there!

-**I'm Ardra Ajay a Machine Learning Engineer driven by a passion for unlocking the potential of AI to solve real-world problems.**
+**I'm Ardra Ajay a Data Scientist driven by a passion for unlocking the potential of Artificial Intelligence to solve real-world problems.**

 -  **👀 I'm fascinated by:**